 The ABCs of DHA — and why it's important for milestone development.

-Chances are, you've heard something about DHA for babies.
-Perhaps you know quite a bit about this important fatty acid.
-Or maybe you've simply noticed it on a label or a can of formula.
+Chances are that you've heard something about DHA for babies.
+Perhaps you know quite a bit about this important fatty acid or maybe you've simply noticed it on a label or a can of formula.
+Read on to learn about DHA benefits for babies and toddlers during the first few years of life.

 What exactly is DHA?